Alfa Romeo Alfetta: South African market

-South African models were first assembled at Automaker's Rosslyn plant, located outside Pretoria.
-These early, 1973 models, were manufactured alongside Datsuns.
-From 1974 South African Alfetta's were manufactured at Alfa Romeo's own Brits plant.
-The GTV6 2.5 arrived in 1982; while Brits was gearing up to assemble them 100 fully built-up cars were brought in from Italy.
-These received a numbered plaque on the front fender, just ahead of the door.
+South African models were first assembled at the Rosslyn manufacturing plant, located outside Pretoria.
+These early 1973 models were manufactured alongside Datsuns.
+From 1974 South African Alfettas were manufactured at Alfa Romeo's own Brits plant.
+The GTV6 2.5 arrived in 1982; while Brits was gearing up to assemble them, 100 fully built-up cars were brought in from Italy.
+These received a numbered plaque on the front wheel arch, just ahead of the door.
 South Africa was one of two markets to have a turbocharged GTV 6, with a Garrett turbocharger and a NACA intake.
-An estimated 750 were assembled before all production ceased in 1986.
+An estimated 750 were assembled before all local Alfa production ceased in 1986.
 The South African market also introduced the 3.0 L GTV-6, predating the international debut of the factory's 3.0 L engine in 1987.
 212 were built in South Africa for racing homologation.
-The last six GTV-6 3.0's were fuel injected.
+The last six GTV-6 3.0s were fuel injected.

 GTV 6 3.0

-The GTV 6 3.0 was billed as the most powerful production sports car ever built by Alfa Romeo, the car was a co-operative effort by Alfa Romeo South Africa and Autodelta.
-The car was developed mainly for racing, so only 200 had to be built for homologation.
-To compete with the BMW 535i, with a 3.5 litre engine, the new 3 litre engine was installed.
-It won its debut race in the Lodge Group One International two-hour race at Kyalami 1983 and after that it took 1st and 2nd place in the Group One class of the Castrol three hour race at Killarney and Index victory at the World Endurance Championship 1000 km Race at Kyalami in December 1983.
-The engine displacement is 2934 cc, with bore and stroke both increased to 93x72 mm.
-The fuel injection was replaced by six Dell'Orto carburettors (as used on the Alfa 6) as the aim was low-end torque rather than peak power.
-Power increased to 136.7 kW at 6700 rpm.
+The GTV 6 3.0 was billed as the most powerful production sports car ever built by Alfa Romeo.
+The car was a co-operative effort by Alfa Romeo South Africa and Autodelta.
+It was developed mainly for racing, so only 200 had to be built for homologation.
+To compete with the BMW 535i, with a 3.5-litre engine, a new 3-litre variant of the V6 engine was installed.
+It won its debut race in the Lodge Group One International two-hour race at Kyalami 1983 and after that it took 1st and 2nd place in the Group One class of the Castrol three-hour race at Killarney and Index victory at the World Endurance Championship 1000 km Race at Kyalami in December 1983.
+The engine displacement is 2,934 cc, with bore and stroke both increased to 93x72 mm.
+The fuel injection was replaced by six Dell'Orto carburettors (as used on the Alfa 6), as the aim was low-end torque rather than peak power.
+Power increased to 136.7 kW at 6,700 rpm.
 The gearing was lowered but the 3.0 still reached a higher top speed of 224.2 km/h.
 Acceleration times are 8.36 seconds from 0–100 km/h and 7.2 seconds for 0–60 mph.
-On the outside, the different induction system of the GTV6 3.0 required a new GRP hood with a prominent bulge.
+On the outside, the different induction system of the GTV6 3.0 required a new fiberglass bonnet with a prominent bulge.